 - Olives, capers, and oregano

 Any flavor combination that is tried and true will work as a chicken roulade filling.
-You can also wrap your chicken roulade in bacon or slather it with mustard.
+You can switch out the sundried tomatoes with olives and make a mediterranean chicken with olive tapenade.
+You can even wrap your chicken roulade in bacon or slather it with mustard.

 Serve this delicious roulade with a side of creamy scalloped potatoes or loaded potatoes!

 That’s the end of this step-by-step chicken roulade with sauce recipe guide.
-When was the first time you heard of chicken roulade?
 What are some chicken roulade recipes you’ve tried that you absolutely loved?
 Let us know in the comments below if you’re going to try sous viding your chicken roulade with sauce for this recipe.